iMammal/CytoCave/docs/features3.md

 ---

-Animation amplitude and frequency control for pulsing and flashing of selected and connected nodes, providing a means to highlight important brain regions and their connections, even when edge lines are be removed to reduce crossing clutter.
+Animation amplitude and frequency control for pulsing and flashing of selected and connected nodes provides a means to highlight important brain regions and their connections, even when edge lines are be removed to reduce crossing clutter.
 (This is done with the opacity slider.)

 ![Animation amplitude and frequency control for pulsing and Flashing - adjust Animation and Flash Sliders](AllenAnimations.gif)

 ---

-3D platonic solid-based representation of clustering data for exploring hierarchical clustering of cell relationships, neuronal circuits, or gene expression patterns.
+The original 3D platonic solid-based representation of clustering data is also useful for exploring the hierarchical clustering of cell relationships or gene expression patterns as well as neuronal circuits.

 ![Allen Neurogenomics Heirachical Clustering Display with 3D Platonic Solid](AllenClustering.gif)